 HEINEKEN's investments in equity securities are classified as FVOCI.
 These investments are interests in entities where HEINEKEN has less than significant influence.
 This is generally the case by ownership of less than 20% of the voting rights.
+Upon the sale of these equity securities the accumulated fair value and currency translation changes are transferred to retained earnings.

-FVOCI investments are measured at fair value (refer to note 13.1).
+FVOCI investments are measured at fair value (refer to Note 13.1).
 The fair value changes are recognised in OCI and presented within equity in the fair value reserve.
 Dividend income is recognised in profit or loss.